Sparsity-constrained optimization

 IIHT - L Pan, S Zhou, N Xiu, and H Qi, A convergent iterative hard thresholding for nonnegative sparsity optimization, PJO, 13:325-353, 2017.

-Note that NHTP and GPNP are two second-order methods, requiring the objective, gradient, and sub-Hessian of $f$, while IIHT is a first-order method, requiring the objective and gradient of $f$.
-Below is an example of how to uniformly define functions for three solvers to solve a simple SCO problem, where input $\texttt{x}$ is the variable, string variable $\texttt{key}$ specifies the computation: $\texttt{key}$='$\texttt{fg}$' for the objective value and the gradient, and $\texttt{key}$='$\texttt{h}$' for the Hessian, and $\texttt{T1}$ and $\texttt{T2}$ are two indices and only valid when $\texttt{key}$='$\texttt{h}$'.
+Note that $\texttt{NHTP}$ and $\texttt{GPNP}$ are two second-order methods, requiring the objective, gradient, and sub-Hessian of $f$, while $\texttt{IIHT}$ is a first-order method, requiring the objective and gradient of $f$.
+Based on Matlab syntax (similar to Python syntax), below is an example of how to uniformly define functions for three solvers to solve a simple SCO problem, where input $\texttt{x}$ is the variable, $\texttt{key}$ is a string variable, and $\texttt{T1}$ and $\texttt{T2}$ are two index sets.
+Here, $\texttt{key}$ is used to specify the computation: when $\texttt{key}$ = '$\texttt{f}$', output the objective function value; when $\texttt{key}$ = '$\texttt{g}$', output the gradient; when $\texttt{key}$ = '$\texttt{h}$', output the sub-Hessian containing the $\texttt{T1}$ rows and $\texttt{T2}$ columns of the Hessian.

-function [out1,out2] = funcSimpleEx(x,key,T1,T2)
+function out = funcSimpleEx(x,key,T1,T2)

 % This code provides information for